v36372/tintrongnguyen.me/website/content/post/thesis.md

 It's been a while I'm not publishing anything.
 My small little blog seems a little dusty I feel sticky typing this new post.
 The past 6 months was wild, filled with events shall never fade.

-I finished my thesis project and succesfully defended it against a board.
+I finished my thesis project and successfully defended it against a board.
 A+ was a fair trade for the hardship I'd been enduring for half a year.
 My graduation thesis was about Digital Signal Processing, a territory I'd never set foot on.

 At first it was uncomfortable since even with the sincere guidance from Mr. Nhut, my thesis instructor, I couldn't get a